-Regardless of the idea, determine to take a major step in this direction in 2019.
+Regardless of the idea, determine to take a major step in this direction.
 This might be the year for planning or action; but whatever it is, move forward with your big idea so it doesn’t become yesterday’s big idea.

 4. Recommit to your church’s mission and vision.